rlustin/dj-library-gain-calculator/README.md

 dj-library-gain-calculator --input ~/Documents/Native\ Instruments/Traktor\ 3.3.0/collection.nml --write
 ```

-To benefit from this analysis, you should use the
+This analysis only works if
 [Autogain](https://support.native-instruments.com/hc/en-us/articles/209551129-How-to-Set-the-Channel-Gain-and-Autogain-in-TRAKTOR-PRO-2)
-feature of Traktor.
+is enabled in Traktor.

 ## Development

-You can use [cargo](https://doc.rust-lang.org/stable/cargo/) commands to build and run
+Use [cargo](https://doc.rust-lang.org/stable/cargo/) commands to build and run the application.
-the application.